tamirscherf/Rat_features_extraction/README.md

 **I will only include here the main code files in order to presentes the main ideas in the project.
 The project was written in Matlab due to the lab requirement.**

-### The predictions, head and body angles, as arrows, over the input image.
+### The predictions, head and body angles, presented as arrows, over the input image.
 ![](visualization/head_body_angles.png)

-**Above is an input image with the arrows based on the outputs - head and body angles.** A brain monitoring device is attached to the rats head, what makes the recognition task less trivial.
+A brain monitoring device is attached to the rats head, what makes the recognition task less trivial.

 ![](visualization/Body_Angle_Linear_Loss_Validation_Graph.png)